Krassi333/HobbyWorld1/README.md

-# HobbyWorld1
+# HobbyWorld
-Task for exam at SoftUni JS Angular
+Project for exam at SoftUni Angular